andrewhinh/captafied/README.md

 We provide the user with check-boxes to indicate if they want to use manually-implemented functions that perform the following tasks:

 - Clustering (where text and/or images are grouped by similarity)
+- Text search (where results are ranked by relevance to a query string)
-- Image search (where results are ranked by relevance to a query image)
+- Image search (where results are ranked by relevance to a query string)

 To be implemented:

-- *Text search (where results are ranked by relevance to a query string)*
 - *Anomaly detection (where rows that have outliers with little relatedness are identified)*
 - *Diversity measurement (where similarity distributions are analyzed)*
 - *Text classification (where text is classified by their most similar label)*